gaf3/cnc-forge/GitHub.md

 # Usage

 The `github` blocks are used in blocks `code` and `change`.
-But there are some setting that universal to both.
+But some settings are universal to both.

 ## Universal